-As an employee of the National Telecommunications and Information Administration (NTIA), you have been placed in a position of trust and are held to a high standard of ethical conduct.
-You not only have an obligation to perform your duties to the best of your abilities, but also to familiarize yourself with Government ethics rules and policies and to comply with applicable restrictions, both when performing your Government duties and, in some cases, when engaging in personal activities off duty and after leaving Federal service.
+As an employee of the U.S. Department of Commerce, you have been placed in a position of trust and are held to a high standard of ethical conduct.
+You not only have an obligation to perform your duties to the best of your abilities, but also to familiarize yourself with government ethics rules and policies and to comply with applicable restrictions, both when performing your government duties and, in some cases, when engaging in personal activities off duty and after leaving federal service.

-This is a summary of ethics rules based on Federal conflict of interest statutes, regulations set forth in the Standards of Ethical Conduct for Employees of the Executive Branch, and other ethics laws and Department of Commerce policies.
+This is a summary of ethics rules based on federal conflict of interest statutes, regulations set forth in the Standards of Ethical Conduct for Employees of the Executive Branch, and other ethics laws and Department of Commerce policies.
 Additional information is available on the Commerce Ethics website at www.commerce.gov/ethics.
 However, it is always best to seek specific advice from an ethics official about the rules or their application to a specific situation.